Graduate Entry Medicine (A101) - Selection Process

 Who can apply?

 GEM is open to graduates of any age or discipline who hold, or are predicted to obtain, an honours degree at 2:2 level or above.
-We also accept postgraduate degees - MSc, MA, MPhil or PhD - in lieu of a first degree if obtained by 1 August of the year of entry.
+We also accept postgraduate degees - MSc, MA, MPhil or PhD - in lieu of a first degree if obtained by 20th July of the year of entry (you do not need to have graduated by this date but you must have your results ratified by the exam board).

 We do not accept any other postgraduate or professional qualifications.
 Degrees from overseas institutions are accepted if the National Academic Recognition Information Centre (NARIC) agree it is comparable to a UK bachelors honours degree.

-Applications are invited from home or EU residents only.
+Applications are invited from Home/EU and International students.
 To qualify for home status you must have indefinite leave to remain in the UK, granted by 1 September of the year of entry to the course, and have been ordinarily resident in the UK, for purposes other than full-time study, for at least three years prior to the course start date.

 Applicants are also required to have successfully passed the Graduate Medical School Admissions Test (GAMSAT).
 More detail are available under the heading GAMSAT and at www.gamsatuk.org.
 No more than two interview attemps are permitted.